633 FW 1

-B. Employees should also consult with their Regional Friends Coordinator or designated Regional Liaison for additional guidance when preparing a Friends Partnership Agreement, its supplemental agreement, and for questions beyond the scope of this policy.
+B. Employees should also consult with their Regional Friends Coordinator/Regional Liaison for additional guidance when preparing a Friends Partnership Agreement, its supplemental agreement, and other attachments for questions beyond the scope of this policy.

 1.3 What are the objectives of this chapter?
 This chapter:

 A. Identifies authorities for partnering and working with Friends organizations;

 B. Describes the roles, responsibilities, and ethical considerations of Service employees working with Friends organizations;

 C. Defines Friends and the difference between Friends and volunteer activities; and